If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 We independently assess, research, and evaluate all recommended products and services.
 If you click on the links we provide, we may receive compensation.

-• Telescoping handle push button feature
+• Telescoping handle with push button feature

 • Non-slip handle

-• Temperature resistan poly blade
+• Temperature resistant poly blade

-• Head has built-in wheels
+• Head has built-in wheels to prevent damage

 • Handle extends from 5 to 20 feet